Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Introduction

-\end{itemize} We would like to emphasize the following key points of our framework.
-Except for convexity, the only assumption we use is the boundedness of the domain diameter of $\dom{g}$ and $\dom{h}$.
-This assumption is only required to obtain the worst-case complexity bounds, but it do not use at any step of our algorithms.
-In particular, this assumption can be guaranteed by assuming that $g$ and $h$ are Lipschitz continuous \cite{Bauschke2011}.
-We argue that these conditions are indeed mild, and enables us to provide rate guarantees for a wider class of constrained convex problems \eqref{eq:constr_cvx}.
-While our algorithms aim at solving nonsmooth problems such as feasibility problems, smooth convex applications without Lipschitz gradient objectives such as Poisson imaging, graphical model learning, and RPCA problems can also be solved using our methods.
-Our algorithms are heuristic-free in the sense that we update all the parameters automatically at each iteration including the so-called penalty parameter in alternating direction methods \cite{Beck2014,Necoara2008,Nesterov2005c}.
+(iii)~(\textit{Parameter update}) Our algorithms are heuristic-free in the sense that we update all the parameters automatically at each iteration including the so-called penalty parameter in alternating direction methods \cite{Beck2014,Necoara2008,Nesterov2005c}.
 This solves the major drawback in augmented Lagrangian-based methods.
-We ague that this key feature is important in parallel and distributed implementation, when tuning parameters is impossible to cary out.
+We argue that this key feature is important in parallel and distributed implementation, when tuning parameters is impossible to carry out.
 Intriguingly, our algorithms update their penalty parameters in a decreasing fashion in stark contrast to the classical algorithms.

-Computationally, the arithmetic cost per-iteration of our algorithms is fundamentally the same as the classical AMA and ADMM methods.
-Finally, we can explicitly show how the choice of the algorithmic parameters can trade-off the convergence guarantee in the objective residual $f(\bar{\xb}^k) - \fopt$ and the primal feasibility gap $\norm{\Ab\bar{\ub}^k + \Bb\bar{\vb}^k - \cb}$ in the worst case.
+(iv)~(\textit{Convergence guarantees}) The proposed methods achieve the best known global convergence rate on the primal problem \eqref{eq:constr_cvx} as well as on the dual one \eqref{eq:Fenchel_dual_prob} under required assumptions.
+Moreover, we can explicitly show how the choice of algorithmic parameters can trade-off the convergence guarantee of the objective residual $f(\bar{\xb}^k) - \fopt$ and the primal feasibility gap $\norm{\Ab\bar{\ub}^k + \Bb\bar{\vb}^k - \cb}$ in the worst case.